0xrushi/Owner-avatar-llama-vision-image-tagger-android/README.md

 ## My phone gallery is a total mess—blurry pics, old memes, random screenshots I forgot about 😩 Have you dealt with this too?

 ### Trash Lens brings order to your image chaos—so you can focus on what matters and free up space effortlessly.
+Powered by open-source vision models and fully self-hostable, Trash Lens gives you smart, private control over your photo library.
 ### [Watch the demo video](https://odysee.com/@rushi:2/trash-lens:4)

 ![image](https://github.com/user-attachments/assets/21330817-6eef-4acf-b020-fd5dbb83d4b7)